 Today's vehicles are pretty easy to take care of and maintain.
-Put some air in the tires, get regular oil changes and tune ups and you're good to go.
-Both of those tasks also go pretty far in creating a more fuel efficient car.
+Put some air in the tires, get regular oil changes and tune-ups, and you're good to go.
+Both of those tasks also go pretty far in creating a more fuel-efficient car.
 But if you really want to maximize your dollars at the gas pump, here are three lesser-known maintenance tips that people tend to overlook:

 1. Use the right oil.
-Whether you take your car for an oil change, or you change it yourself, be sure it's getting the grade of motor oil recommended in your owner’s manual.
-For example, using 10W-30 motor oil in an engine designed to use 5W-30 can lower your gas mileage by one to two percent.
+Whether you take your car for an oil change or you change it yourself, be sure it's getting the grade of motor oil recommended in your Owner's Manual.
+For example, according to FuelEconomy.gov, the official U.S. government source for fuel economy information, using 10W-30 motor oil in an engine designed to use 5W-30 can lower your gas mileage by one to two percent.
 Choosing a motor oil with additives that reduce friction also creates a more fuel efficient car

 2. Let your car breathe.
 A recent study conducted for the U.S. Department of Energy found that a clogged air filter can reduce gas mileage in older cars with carbureted engines by as much as 14 percent.
-While replacing clogged air filters on newer cars doesn't necessarily improve MPG significantly, it can improve acceleration time.
+While replacing clogged air filters on newer cars doesn't necessarily improve mpg significantly, it can improve acceleration time.

-But having the most fuel efficient car isn't all about the maintenance.
+But having the most fuel-efficient car isn't all about the maintenance.
 Your driving habits can also help.
 Planning ahead and combining trips can go a long way in saving you money at the pump.
-Also, be sure to avoid aggressive tactics like speeding and stop-and-go driving, which reduce fuel efficiency.
+Also be sure to avoid aggressive tactics like speeding and stop-and-go driving, which reduce fuel efficiency